aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 7. Choose **Create stack** in the next page.
 8. Refresh the stack creation page until you see your stack in the `CREATE_FAILED` status.

 The stack creation has failed, because of the error mentioned earlier.
-Choose the name of your stack from the list (for example, `troubleshoot-provisioning-errors-workshop`): in the **Resources** tab, note your `ExampleDeadLetterQueue` resource in the `CREATE_COMPLETE` status, and your `ExampleSourceQueue` resource in `CREATE_FAILED` status, along with a relevant error in the **Status reason** column.
+Select the name of your stack from the list (for example, `troubleshoot-provisioning-errors-workshop`): in the **Resources** tab, note that `ExampleDeadLetterQueue` resource is in the `CREATE_COMPLETE` status, and the `ExampleSourceQueue` resource is in `CREATE_FAILED` status, along with a relevant error in the **Status reason** column.

 In the same stack view page, you will also see options from which you can choose next steps to take, as shown in the following picture: